rwz/mock5/README.md

       Mock5.with_mounted(UnsuccessfulRegistration, &example)
     end

-    it "raises a valiation errors" do
+    it "raises a valiation error" do
       expect{ MyApiWrapper.register_user }.to raise_error(MyApiWrapper::ValidationError)
     end
   end